In celebration of St. Patrick’s Day, you will love this Corned Beef recipe with horseradish cream sauce.

 It is beef that has been cured in a salt solution.
 Long ago, that was the process of preserving meat.
 Today’s process remains the same, and beef brisket is the cut of meat.

 One of the most asked questions is: why serve it with cabbage?
-When young immigrants came to America, those were affordable food at the time.
+When young immigrants came to America, there was affordable food at the time.

 Horseradish Cream Sauce